dankelley/dek_blog/_posts/2014-06-15-nonlinear-oscillator.md

 }
 ```

-Here's a somewhat linear situation.
+Here's a somewhat nonlinear situation.
+Notice that the system
+still oscillates, albeit with high amplitude and longer period.

 ```R
 oscillator(1)